aryaafshar/ASR_Journey/README.md

-# ASR_Vosk
+# ASR_Journey
-In this repo.
-I use Vosk model to automatically transcribe mp3 voice of Persian conference to text.
-This task is also called Automatic Speech Recognition (ASR) or Speech-to-text (STT) for Persian language.
+In this repo. we wil use and test different model to automatically transcribe voice(Persian) to text.
+This task is also called Automatic Speech Recognition (ASR) for Persian language. till now these models are tested:
+1) Vosk